GlennAng/msc_thesis/logreg/README.md

 - **Qwen3-Embedding-4B:** Model Size 4B parameters, Dimension 2560.
 - **Qwen3-Embedding-8B:** Model Size 7B parameters, Dimension 4096.

-For example, then run the following to compute 210K text embeddings (more are not needed for experiments on a random selection of 500 users).
-In order to get text embeddings for the entire database of 3M papers, additionally include `--all_papers`:
+For example, then run the following to compute embeddings only for the relevant papers.
+Instead, you could compute embeddings for the entire database by further appending `--all_papers`:
 ```bash
 python run_embed.py --model_name gte-large-en-v1.5 --batch_size 500
 ```
-The outputs will then be stored in the directory `embeddings/before_pca/gte_large`.
+Note that the outputs will be stored in the directory `embeddings/before_pca/gte_large`.
 ### PCA Dimensionality Reduction
 Empirical results have shown strong downstream performance even after vastly lowering the embedding dimensionality via PCA.
 To perform this step, run:
 ```bash